spotlightpa/poor-richard/content/news/2025-03-03-SPLLVQUIZBASH.md

 +++
 aliases = ["/lvquizbash/"]
-blurb = "Test your knowledge of Pennsylvania trivia from 4-7p May 4 at Fegley’s Brew Works in Allentown with host Tony Iannelli." byline = "Spotlight PA Staff" description = "Join Spotlight PA for a PA-themed trivia fundraiser hosted by Tony Iannelli of the Greater Lehigh Valley Chamber of Commerce." event-date = 2025-05-04T16:00:00-04:00 event-title = "Clink & Think Quiz Bash Lehigh Valley" extended-kicker = "Trivia Night"
+blurb = "The PA-themed trivia fundraiser, benefitting Spotlight PA, was hosted by Tony Iannelli of the Greater Lehigh Valley Chamber of Commerce." byline = "Spotlight PA Staff" description = "A PA-themed trivia fundraiser hosted by Tony Iannelli of the Greater Lehigh Valley Chamber of Commerce raised $7,500 for Spotlight PA." event-date = 2025-05-04T16:00:00-04:00 event-title = "Clink & Think Quiz Bash Lehigh Valley" extended-kicker = "Trivia Night"